 - how the product performs in corrosive and extreme environments

 Take the FRP rebar, for example.
-A study on FRP rebar used in construction for the reduction of thermal bridges found load-bearing fiberglass rebar to have a higher longitudinal tensile strength and lower module of elasticity and density when compared with steel (1000 MPa and 50GPa for fiberglass rebar compared to 550 MPa and 200GPa for steel).
+A study on FRP rebar used in construction for the reduction of thermal bridges found load-bearing fiberglass rebar to have a higher longitudinal tensile strength and lower modulus of elasticity and density when compared with steel (1000 MPa and 50GPa for fiberglass rebar compared to 550 MPa and 200GPa for steel).

 By and large, FRP products have much lower maintenance costs and replacement rates.
 Over the medium and long term, they provide a cost-effective option to steel.